What is cachexia?

 The second conference (Evolving Mechanisms and Therapies), held in Montreal in 2014, was co-sponsored by the National Cancer Institute branch of the National Institutes of Health with The Ohio State University, Indiana University and McGill University.

-The third conference (Molecular Mechanisms and Therapeutic Approaches) will be held Sept.
+The third conference (Molecular Mechanisms and Therapeutic Approaches) was held Sept.
 23-25, 2016, in Washington, D.C.
-The goals of this meeting are to: 1) promote new approaches to identifying the causes of cancer cachexia; and 2) increase awareness on clinical trial design and outcome measures.
-Please visit the conference website to learn how you can get involved.
+The goals of this meeting were to: 1) promote new approaches to identifying the causes of cancer cachexia; and 2) increase awareness on clinical trial design and outcome measures.

 The Ohio State Cancer Cachexia Program research team is a multidisciplinary team that consists of Ohio State faculty from various colleges across the campus, research staff and research fellows.
 Learn more about each team member below.